DBatUTuebingen-Teaching/db2-ss24/docker/README.md

 #### Installing via the `Makefile`

 1. Use your shell to navigate to the directory containing the `docker-compose.yml` and `Makefile` files we've provided.
-2. RUn `make setup` to download and configure the servers.
+2. Run `make setup` to download and configure the servers.
 3. Afterwards you can run `make start` to start the servers.
 4. You can freely navigate away from the current directory and access the databases through their respective clients, as shown below.
 5. If you want to stop the servers again, navigate back to the directory with the `docker-compose.yml` and `Makefile` files and run `make stop`.
 Then, to start them again, run `make start` as before.